The New York Times Names Puerto Rico the #1 Place to Go in 2019

 - Posted by: Sheila Olson

-Puerto Rico has gained a reputation as a top tax haven thanks to the generous corporate and personal income tax incentives in Act 20 and Act 22, but tax breaks aren’t the only reason to visit the commonwealth.
+Puerto Rico has gained a reputation as a top tax haven thanks to the generous corporate and personal tax incentives, but tax breaks aren’t the only reason to visit the commonwealth.
 Puerto Rico is a wonderful place to visit with gorgeous beaches, excellent restaurants, lush tropical rain forests, and a vibrant and varied ecosystem—even The New York Times gave it top billing in its annual list of places to visit.

 A Caribbean paradise